-- · Put it out, right out - Don't leave a lit cigarette, cigar or pipe lying around.
+- Put it out, right out - Don't leave a lit cigarette, cigar or pipe lying around.
 They can easily fall over and start a fire - Use a proper heavy wide-bottomed ashtray, never a wastepaper basket - Make sure your ashtray won't tip over and is made of a material that won't burn - Stub your smoking material out properly and dispose of it carefully - Ensure that contents of ashtrays are cold before they are emptied into a suitable bin outside the home.
 Putting water on ashes or butts is a good idea - Take extra care if you smoke when you're tired.
 It's easy to fall asleep with a cigarette burning and set furniture, clothes or bedding alight - NEVER smoke in bed

-- Don't smoke if you've taken medication, drugs or alcohol that make you tired or drowsy - Never smoke illegally manufactured cigarettes - Never smoke, or let someone else smoke in the same room as you, when oxygen equipment or an air flow pressure relief mattress is being used - Don't smoke if you, or anyone near you, are using paraffin-based emollient creams in contact with skin, clothes, dressings or bedding.
-If you use paraffin-based emollient creams, ask for non-flammable alternatives - Always keep matches and lighters away from children - Buy child resistant lighters and matchboxes
+- Don't smoke if you've taken medication, drugs or alcohol that make you tired or drowsy - Never smoke illegally manufactured cigarettes - Never smoke, or let someone else smoke in the same room as you, when oxygen equipment or an air flow pressure relief mattress is being used - If paraffin-based or paraffin-free emollient products, such as creams, get onto fabrics, the dried residue will make the fabric more flammable.
+Don't smoke if there is any risk that you, or anyone near you, have clothes, bedding or bandages contaminated with emollient residue - Always keep matches and lighters away from children - Buy child resistant lighters and matchboxes